 1. Casa Sul Boulevard: This two-bedroom apartment is a great option for two couples, or a family traveling to Matera.
 This modern accommodation is located just a few steps from the Sassi.
 Find out more here.

-We use and recommend Booking.com for hotel stays in Matera and Airbnb for apartments, villas, and self-catering stays.
+We use and recommend Booking.com for hotel and apartment stays in Matera.

 Best Restaurants in Matera